PROFESSIONAL WEB HOSTING SOLUTIONS

 From time to time your website may display a warning about the PHP version being out of date.
 Before we get into changing the PHP version please note that all versions offered at MDDHosting are regularly patched and are safe to use.
 There can be performance benefits from running the latest version of PHP so let's learn how to change it!

-The first step is to access the cPanel for your account.
+The first step is to access your cPanel account.
+If you need help with this please see this article

 Once the new version is applied your site is instantly using the new version.
 Please note your site may not be compatible with the latest version of PHP.
 If your site is not compatible it likely will stop working and show a white page.
 You or your webmaster will need to investigate which portion of the site is not compatible and upgrade where needed.
 (Generally, it is a plugin or theme causing the issue.)
 We do have an article that can help you isolate the problematic portion of your site.
 My site is showing a white page or 500 error!